minhphan03/ImageCollector/README.md

 # Image Collector

-An simple local image collector host using a local-backed MongoDB instance and implemented asynchronously using Python Tornado.
-This version is developed with additional html code to be more client-friendly.
+A simple local image collector host using a local-backed MongoDB instance and implemented asynchronously using Python Tornado.
+This web app is developed with additional html code for more client-friendly support.
 You can also test this collector using an API Platform, such as Postman.
 This is the backbone of the tool, which is more user-friendly with the UI version.

 ### General Instruction for both versions